 Born and raised in South Africa, nature and wildlife has always been a great passion for me.
-I studied conservation biology at the University of Cape Town and now work on climate change impacts and adaptation in the Torres Strait, a group of islands situated between mainland Australia and Papua New Guinea.
+I have a Masters in Conservation Biology from the University of Cape Town and now work on climate change impacts and adaptation in the Torres Strait, a group of islands situated between mainland Australia and Papua New Guinea.

 I'm a self-taught artist in as much as I haven't attended formal training, but I have learnt an enormous amount by studying the style and techniques of other artists.